 Pose estimation: The task of head pose estimation is to infer the orientation of person's head relative to the camera view.
-It is useful in face verification for matching face similarity across different orientations.
-Non-linear manifold-based methods have been proposed in [2], [19], [48] to classify face images based on pose.
-A survey of various head pose estimation methods is provided in [41].
+It is extremely useful in face verification for matching face similarity across different orientations.
+However, not much research has gone into pose estimation from unconstrained images.
+Non-linear manifold-based methods have been proposed in [2], [15], [38] to classify face images based on pose.
+A survey of various head pose estimation methods is provided in [34].

 Gender recognition: Previous works on gender recognition have focused on finding good discriminative features for classification.
 Most previous methods use one or more combination of features such as LBP, SURF, HOG or SIFT.
 In recent years, attribute-based methods for face recognition have gained a lot of traction.
-Binary classifiers were used in [31] for each attribute such as male, long hair, white etc. Separate features were computed for different attributes and they were used to train individual SVMs for each attribute.
-CNN-based methods have also been proposed for learning attribute-based representations in [38], [64].
+Binary classifiers were used in [25] for each attribute such as male, long hair, white etc. Different features were computed for different features and they were used to train a different SVM for each attribute.
+CNN-based methods have also been proposed for learning attribute-based representations in [31], [54].